nagadomi/nunif/README.md

 ## Dependencies

-- Python 3 (Probably works with Python 3.8 or later)
+- Python 3 (Probably works with Python 3.8 or later, developed with 3.10)
 - [PyTorch](https://pytorch.org/get-started/locally/)
 - See requirements.txt